Skip Navigation Linkswww.mathertel.de --> Arduino Projects --> DMX Shield with isolation

 (click to open a full size picture).

-Here is a picture of a fully assembled shield from version 2:
+Here is a picture of a fully assembled shield on top of an Arduino UNO:

 Arduino DMX Shield